-CUPI is a collaborative research project at NAU that brings together small groups of undergraduate students from different disciplines, two Sustainable Communities graduate students, a faculty advisor, and a community partner.
-We aim to give undergraduate students experience and leadership skills through applied community inquiry, while focusing on addressing a community partner’s identified research need.
-Undergraduate students receive independent research credits that can be applied toward their major.
-Graduate students gain valuable mentoring experience, which some link to their thesis or final project.
+CUPI is a collaborative research program at NAU that aims to give undergraduate students research experience and leadership skills through applied community inquiry while focusing on addressing various community partners’ identified research needs.
+The program brings together multiple small groups (or “pods”) each comprised of undergraduate students from different disciplines, graduate student facilitators, a faculty advisor, and a community partner.
+These undergraduate students receive independent research credits that can be applied toward their major, while graduate students gain valuable mentoring experience, which some link to their thesis or final project.

 - Build leadership, collaboration, and research skills

-- Work with a small interdisciplinary “pod” of upper-level undergraduate students, two graduate students and a faculty advisor
+- Select and work with a small interdisciplinary “pod” of upper-level undergraduate students, two graduate students, and a faculty advisor

 - Receive independent research credits

-- Engage students in issues relevant to Northern Arizona communities, while also increasing partnerships between the University and communities in Northern Arizona.
+- Engage students in issues relevant to Northern Arizona communities while also increasing partnerships between the university and these communities

 If you are interested in CUPI, please fill out this short application.